nishantThosar/c_prog_Public/README.md

 In "precidence_deref_ptr.c" you will again understand the pointer traversing

 In mod_program.c you will understand concepts like float assignment default global data type,etc.

+In const_function.c you will understand what will happen if we use const keyword with function declaraion.